Never Miss A Post!

 - Bake for 60 minutes, stirring every 15 minutes.

-- Remove from oven and transfer popcorn to wax paper, don't break into chunks.
+- Remove from oven and transfer popcorn to wax paper using a large non-stick spatula, don't break into chunks.

 - Allow to cool completely.